+A sustained growth in aggregate productivity necessitates a healthy degree of business dynamism, which has been losing its pace in the United States over the past several decades.
+In this study, we employ a holistic approach to understand the drivers of this phenomenon, presenting the results of theoretical and quantitative investigations and evidence from the micro-level data.
+Our investigations highlight the important role the slowing knowledge diffusion in the U.S. economy has played, which is corroborated by empirical evidence from a wide range of datasets covering information on firms, patents, and inventors.
 A good understanding of the underlying causes of declining U.S. business dynamism is crucial to form the appropriate policy response.
 Is a shift in the technological nature of the economy behind the observed trends?
 Is there a change in policy (e.g., enforcement of antitrust policies) that has motivated firms to take actions that endogenously lead to higher concentration in product markets?
-These widely debated concerns call for a framework that enables a comparative study of alternative explanations, as we briefly discussed in Section 4.5.
+These widely debated concerns call for a framework that enables a comparative study of alternative explanations, as we briefly discussed in Section IV.v.
 Moreover, public policy necessitates an evaluation of the implications of declining business dynamism on income and welfare-subjects that we analyze deeper in Akcigit and Ates (2019).

 Slower business dynamism-economic agents having less incentives to invest in productive capacity and compete with each other-has far-reaching policy implications.
-For instance, higher average markups in the economy as a result can limit the effectiveness of monetary policy, reducing the pass-through from changes in interest rates to firms' investment decisions (Van Reenen, 2018b).
+For instance, higher average markups in the economy as a result can limit the effectiveness of monetary policy, reducing the pass through from changes in interest rates to firms' investment decisions (Van Reenen 2018b).
 In addition, the current global economic conditions could exacerbate the state of business dynamism, as the COVID-19-related disruptions weigh disproportionately on small and medium enterprises.
-Such asymmetric effects could lead to the consolidation of sectoral economic activity in a small number of large firms, impairing the competitive environment and thus business dynamism in the post-pandemic economies.
+Such asymmetric effects could lead to the consolidation of sectoral economic activity in a small number of large firms, impairing the competitive environment and thus business dynamism in the postpandemic economies.

 Then, the natural follow-up question is, what are the potential policies that could help spur competition and innovation in the U.S. economy and ultimately prop up business dynamism?
 The findings of this paper hint at the role of slower knowledge diffusion and the associated increase of the concentration of patents and inventors in the hands of larger, more established companies.
-As discussed in Section 3, a contributing factor is likely the extent to which the anti-trust law has been enforced; therefore, the effective use of anti-trust policies could be one direction for action.35 In addition, the dissemination of ideas-and, more broadly, firms' ability to build on other firms' technologies and introduce competing inventions-can be supported through secondary markets for patents and efficient licensing systems (Akcigit et al., 2016).
+As discussed in Section III, a contributing factor is likely the extent to which the antitrust law has been enforced; therefore, the effective use of antitrust policies could be one direction for action.
+In addition, the dissemination of ideas-and, more broadly, firms' ability to build on other firms' technologies and introduce competing inventions-can be supported through secondary markets for patents and efficient licensing systems (Akcigit et al. 2016).
 Yet, the U.S. economy is not a closed one, and competitive pressures do not necessarily need to emerge from within the domestic economy.
 As such, policymakers can also seek support from openness to trade to bolster domestic business dynamism.
-Indeed, the competition from foreign rivals can potentially boost domestic productivity growth by inventivizing firms to invest in improving their products and processes in order to maintain or increase their market shares in the face of foreign competition (Bloom et al., 2016, Akcigit et al., 2018b).
+Indeed, the competition from foreign rivals can potentially boost domestic productivity growth by incentivizing firms to invest in improving their products and processes in order to maintain or increase their market shares in the face of foreign competition (Bloom et al. 2016, Akcigit et al. 2018b).
 Uncovering the drivers of the knowledge diffusion in the U.S. economy, and thereby determining the direction for most effective policies, should be the goal of future research in this area.